-The last five times Barcelona played in the UEFA Cup and how they fared
+The last 6 times Barca played in the UEFA Cup / Europa League – & how they fared

-Their UEFA Cup campaign started inauspiciously.
+Their European campaign started inauspiciously.
 Slovakian side Matador Puchov held Barca to a 1-1 draw in the first round before being pummeled 8-0 in the return leg (the UEFA Cup was a straight knockout in those days), while Panionios and Brondby were dispatched with relative ease.

 But they wouldn’t last much longer.
 Martin O’Neill’s Celtic were a European force during the mid-00s and edged Barcelona out of Europe by a single goal over two, well-fought ties.